Pella86/Schrodinger-religion/Chats-about-Religion/telegram/Clean up of Spritual Science.md

 Will, [25.10.16 17:48]
 We aren't discarding wrongly held notions.

-Leonard Greenpaw, [25.10.16 17:49]
-[ Photo ]
-Ah it was in downloads, not in telegram's folder

 Pella Jiriya, [25.10.16 17:50]
 I don't agree in the human race being special in contrast to the other animals because we also follow many of the science designed rules.
 Moreover I think that humans are different so an equality is difficult to reach.
 Giving everybody the same would put people with a disadvantage in second place (if is right this goes toward social darwinism).
 I don't find either equity a good solutions since I'm convinced that not everybody can reach the same goal.
 A tailored solution has to be found like you, Will, said that we need to find individual niches.

 Pella Jiriya, [25.10.16 17:51]